 Standard Active-Active HA

 A standard active-active HA group created in Reverse Proxy and True Transparent Proxy modes can consist of up to eight FortiWebs.
-One of the member appliances will be selected as the master appliance, while the others are slaves.
+One of the member appliances will be selected as the primary appliance, while the others are secondary appliances.

 This is an example of a standard active-active HA group:

-The master node uses the following load-balancing algorithms to distribute received traffic over the available HA members:
+The primary node uses the following load-balancing algorithms to distribute received traffic over the available HA members: